CFRS-Cloud/FGC_JavaLang/README.md

 # common-lang

-Provides core Java 8+ functionality
+Provides common Java 8+ functionality to CFRS projects.
+This library does not have any 3rd party dependencies.